cabo/ace-aif/draft-ietf-ace-aif.md

 Optional parameters:
 : * `Toid`: the identifier for the object for which permissions are
     supplied.
-    A value from the subregistry for `Toid`.
+    A value from the media-type parameter sub-registry for `Toid`.
     Default value: "local-uri" (RFC XXXX).

   * `Tperm`: the data type of a permission set for the object identified via a `Toid`.
-    A value from the subregistry for `Tperm`.
+    A value from the media-type parameter sub-registry for `Tperm`.
     Default value: "REST-method-set" (RFC XXXX).

 Encoding considerations: